When your boat or business is on the line, you need a maritime attorney.

 Identify Your Claims

-We determine the right legal theories (maritime lien, product liability, warranty, or admiralty) and the correct forum.
+We determine the right legal theories (maritime lien, product liability, warranty, or admiralty) and the correct forum for your case.

 We Act Fast